websockets/ws/doc/ws.md

 - {String}

 A string indicating the type of binary data being transmitted by the connection.
-This should be either "nodebuffer" or "arraybuffer" or "fragments".
+This should be one of "nodebuffer", "arraybuffer" or "fragments".
 Defaults to "nodebuffer".
 Type "fragments" will emit the array of fragments as received from the sender, without copyfull concatenation, which is useful for the performance of binary protocols transfering large messages with multiple fragments.

 ### websocket.bufferedAmount